Epilepsy - overview

 - People with poorly controlled epilepsy should not drive.
 Check your state's law about which people with a history of seizures are allowed to drive.

-- DO NOT use machinery or do activities that can cause loss of awareness, such as climbing to high places, biking, and swimming alone.
+- Do not use machinery or do activities that require constant awareness, such as climbing to high places, biking, and swimming alone.
+Having a seizure during these activities can result in serious injury and death.

 The stress of having epilepsy or being a caretaker of someone with epilepsy can often be helped by joining a support group.
 In these groups, members share common experiences and problems.